merajiyan/reactjs-boilerplate/README.md

 # reactjs-boilerplate

-Basic react setup with babel, webpack with basic loaders, ant design, react-router and optomized for production using code splitting and lazy loading
+Basic react setup with babel, webpack with basic loaders, styled-components, typescript, react-router.

 This is similar to `create-react-app` but gives you more control over the build configurations.